ChristianTPW/Transparent-Upgradeable-Proxy/article.md

 ![Transparent Structure](./asset/struct.png "Transparent Proxy Structure")

-`Transparent Upgradeable Proxy` main feature is providing Proxy Admin contract which seperate proxy contract function call and delegate call.
-Proxy contract seperate internal call and delegate call by checking the msg.sender, which allow the proxy contract to have the same function name with the implementation and avoid function selector clashing.
+`Transparent Upgradeable Proxy` main feature is providing Proxy Admin contract which separate proxy contract function call and delegate call.
+Proxy contract separate internal calls and delegate calls by checking the msg.sender, which allows the proxy contract to have the same function name with the implementation and avoid function selector clashing.
 The Proxy Admin contract call can be described as:

 ![Proxy Admin Call](./asset/proxyadmincall.png "Proxy Admin Call")

-Proxy contract will be the main contract which keeps all of the storage including the destination address for the implementation contract (implementation contract) and access control (Proxy Admin Contract address).
+Proxy contract will be the main contract which keeps all of the storage including the destination address for the implementation contract and access control (Proxy Admin Contract address).
 The use of `Transparent Upgradeable Proxy` itself can be shown through these two contract:

 ### Proxy Contract